 Grass brushes the underside of the car, and in places lantana arches over the road, occasionally knocking the sides.
 I stop to drag a small tree branch off the track.
 Moving along in first or second gear, the distance appears to be far longer than the measurement on the odometer.
 The road grows more wooded, which heralds the approach of Yaringully.

 Gate 4 comes into view, heralding the reserve entrance.
 A sign indicates that in a bid to tackle feral animals, NPWS is deploying surveillance cameras, traps and poison baits, promising a more Orwellian experience than on my last visit.
-Unauthorised access is also prohibited, but fortunately this had been arranged this with a NPWS official a few days earlier.
+Unauthorised access is also prohibited, but fortunately this had been arranged with a NPWS official a few days earlier.
 A few hundred meters further on, at the far boundary of Yaringully, Haughwood Road disappears entirely at a fifth gate with a tea tree plantation on the other side.
 Before then, a sign appears on the left, next to a gate marking access to the start of the main trail.

 Yaringully was named in consultation with the Bundjalung people, and in their language it means ‘eel-tailed catfish’.
 Former privately-owned grazing land, it has been gazetted as a wildlife refuge since 1993, and was purchased by National Parks in 2003.
 Sharing similarities with the Bungawalbin National Park to the west, Yaringully is a hotspot for threatened species in the Northern Rivers.